Last Updated on March 12, 2023

 Some flavor options to consider:

 I recommend starting simple, using just rhubarb, water, and sweetener.
-But then give yourself the freedom to try out other flavors, adding a small amount of spice or other fruit and tasting.
+But then try out other flavors when you feel like it, adding a small amount of spice or other fruit and tasting.

 Note that you can blend your sauce for a smooth puree, or skip blending for a delicious chunky compote.